 - Bring your own device - turn any linux based device into a USB Server!
 E.g raspberry pi0/1/2/3/4/5, desktop, router, switch, blade server or your custom pcb!
 You choose the most cost effective and suitable hardware for your use.

 - The server is entirely userspace - this is much more stable and easy to update than kernel based solutions.
 Running in userspace means that any server problems do not crash the entire server device.

-- The server is entirely self-contained, and will run on
+- The server is entirely self-contained, and

 - All settings are stored in a simple text file auto-generated with sensible defaults - no complicated registry settings

 - Active product development and frequent fixes/improvements/updates (Updates/bug fixes are free!)

 - A single server can share up to 122 devices up to 6 hubs deep

 - Allows fine-grained authentication using simple bash scripting.
 Easily create or connect to your existing authentication backend

 - Supports Secure Sockets Layer (SSL) for better protection from eavesdroppers when sharing over the Internet

 - Easily work around device quirks though simple scripting

 - Uses the open Bonjour protocol to broadcast its services on the network, this allows clients to auto-find servers

 - All USB communications take place on a single TCP port (7575) making it very easy to setup firewall and remote access, and NO internet access required for operation